PLASTIC SURGERY RESIDENCY

 All plastic surgery residents participate in all aspects of inpatient and outpatient care.
 This includes preoperative evaluation, surgical performance and postoperative care.
 The plastic surgery residents are responsible for the focused evaluation and treatment of serious and critically injured patients under the close clinical supervision of the attending faculty.
 Call schedule duties are taken in equal rotation by the four clinical residents.

-Personal patient management and longitudinal follow-up is provided by the clinical residents through outpatient plastic surgical resident office hours.
+Personal patient management and longitudinal follow-up is enhanced by the clinical residents.
 Patients are assigned to each resident according to his level of experience and expertise, discussed with the attending staff and scheduled for surgery as appropriate.

 Didactic teaching is mostly by the tutorial method.
 Faculty members and assigned residents lead discussion periods each week according to a schedule which will cover the breadth of plastic surgery in 3 years.
 Faculty members present formal lectures on collaborative material.
 Visiting Professorships occur 3 or 4 times a year and provide individual exposure to the leaders in the specialty.
 All resident spend time in the microsurgical laboratory for their education and technical practice.

-The application deadline for this program is November 15.
+The application deadline for the Integrated program is October 1.

 |For additional information, please contact our program.|